The Sulphur City – Rotorua

 Named after the famous lake Rotorua in New Zealand’s northern island, is Rotorua or the Sulphur city.
 The city has an estimated population of mere 72,500 people only.
 But that isn’t just known for its tiny population.
 Rotorua is famous all over the world for the geothermal activity it has been experiencing over the years.
 Tourists around the world come here to witness this unusual phenomenon.
 One can even see it while strolling inside parks.
 If New Zealand has always been on your bucket list, don’t forget to add this small town of unusual nature’s activity.

-Rotorua is known as the sulphur city because of the hydrogen sulphide emissions due to the manure undergoing anaerobic fermentation caused due to lack of oxygen.
+Rotorua is known as the sulphur city because of the hydrogen sulfide emissions due to the manure undergoing anaerobic fermentation caused due to lack of oxygen.

 The hydrogen sulphide emissions leave a bad odour around the city.
 The smell is similar to the smell of rotten eggs.
 Hence, the city is popularly known as ‘Rotten-rua’.